dominikpalatynski/fan_controller/README.md

 The Controller require a termomether and a fan to work.
 Without them it does not work.
 It also needs a target temperature and a tolerance.
 When the temperature is in a range <targetTemperature - tolerance, targetTemperature + tolerance>, controller should keep the fan speed at 1000 rpm.
 When it is below targetTemperature - tolerance, the fan should be disabled.
 When it is above, the fan speed must must be adjusted by 1 rpm per each 0.001 degree.
 Max speed is 3000 rpm.

 Controller can have an LCD display, which displays current temperature, target temperature and a fan speed.
-Controller, however, can work without a display.
+It can also work without a display.

 ## Assignment

 ### Propose improvements for the existing code

-Write them on a flipchart
+Write them on a flipchart / notepad.

 ### Refactor the existing, tested code